Nissan Cube Insurance Rates

 Editorial Guidelines: We are a free online resource for anyone interested in learning more about auto insurance.
 Our goal is to be an objective, third-party resource for everything auto insurance related.
 We update our site regularly, and all content is reviewed by auto insurance experts.

-Estimated insurance rates for a Nissan Cube are $1,040 a year for full coverage.
-Comprehensive insurance costs approximately $172 each year, collision costs $236, and liability costs around $474.
-A policy with only liability insurance costs as low as $522 a year, with a high-risk policy costing $2,240 or more.
-Teens pay the most at $4,170 a year or more.
+Estimated insurance rates for a Nissan Cube are $1,040 a year for full coverage insurance.
+Comprehensive costs around $172 each year, collision insurance costs $236, and liability costs $474.
+Liability-only coverage costs as little as $522 a year, and high-risk coverage costs around $2,240.
+Teens pay the most at up to $4,170 a year.

 Average premium for full coverage: $1,040

-Rates are based on $500 comprehensive and collision deductibles, minimum liability limits, and includes UM/UIM and medical coverage.
-Rates include averaging for all states and Cube models.
+Includes $500 policy deductibles, 30/60 liability limits, and includes medical and UM/UIM coverage.
+Rates include averaging for all 50 states and Cube models.

 Insurance Price Range by Risk and Coverage

-For a driver in their 40's, insurance rates for a Nissan Cube go from as low as $522 for a discount liability-only rate to a high rate of $2,240 for high-risk insurance.
+For the average driver, insurance rates for a Nissan Cube range from as low as $522 for just liability insurance to a high rate of $2,240 for a driver required to buy high-risk insurance.

 Insurance Price Range by Location

-These rate differences show why all drivers should compare prices using their specific location and risk profile, instead of using averaged prices.
+These rate differences illustrate why all drivers should compare rates for a specific zip code and risk profile, instead of using averaged prices.

 Use the form below to get customized rates for your location.